exadel-inc/esl/src/modules/esl-trigger/README.md

 - `hide-delay` - hide delay value in ms

-- `touch-show-delay` - show delay value in ms
+- `touch-show-delay` - show delay value for touch devices in ms

-- `touch-hide-delay` - hide delay value in ms
+- `touch-hide-delay` - hide delay value for touch devices in ms